Tim Price

-Tim Price (born 3 April 1979) is a New Zealand equestrian, competing in eventing.
+Timothy Price (born 3 April 1979) is a New Zealand equestrian, competing in eventing.
 He is married to Jonelle Price (née Richards), also a New Zealand eventing rider.
 They are both competing at top international level.

-Price was born in 1979 in Canterbury, New Zealand and educated at Rangiora High School.
+Price was born in Oxford, Canterbury, New Zealand and educated at Rangiora High School.
 He travelled to the 2016 Summer Olympics in Rio de Janeiro as part of the reserve for individual and team eventing.
 Jock Paget withdrew on 5 August 2016 after his horse, Clifton Lush, cut its cheek at the Rio stable and did not recover in time for the event.
 Price and his horse Ringwood Sky Boy subsequently replaced Paget.

+He competed at the 2016, 2020 and 2024 Summer Olympics in individual and team eventing.